-Step Action Value(s) Yes No Notice: Re Notice: Refer to Belt Dressing Notice in Cautions and Notices.
-DEFINITIO DEFINITION: • A low pitch tapping, knocking, or thumping noise heard at or just abo ove idle. eard once per revolution of the drive belt or a pulley. umbling may be caused from: Pilling, the accumulation of rubber dust that forms small balls (pills The separation of the drive belt s) or strings in the drive beit pulley g roove A damaged drive belt Ca ta Ormanterra 1 Did you review the Drive Belt Symptom operation and perform the necessary inspections?
+- A low pitch tapping, knocking, or thumping noise heard at or just above idle. - Heard once per revolution of the drive belt or a pulley. - · Rumbling may be caused from: - Pilling, the accumulation of rubber dust that forms small balls (pills) or strings in the drive belt pulley groove - The separation of the drive belt - A damaged drive belt

+1 Did you review the Drive Belt Symptom operation and perform the necessary inspections?
 Go to Step 2 Go to Symptoms- Drive Belt 2 Verify that there is a rumbling noise.
-Go to 2 Does the engine make the rumbling noise? - Go to Step 3 Diagnostic Aids 1.
-Remove the drive belt(s).
-3 2.
+Does the engine make the rumbling noise?
+Go to Step 3 Go to Diagnostic Aids 3 Remove the drive belt(s).
 Operate the engine for no longer than 30 to 40 seconds.
 Does the rumbling noise still exist?
-Go to Engine Noise Diagnosis Go to Step 4 · Noise Diagnosis 00 10 Step 4 4 Inspect the drive belt(s) for damage, separation, or sections of missing ribs.
-Did you find and repair the condition? - Go to Step 7 Go to Step 5 Inspect for severe pilling of more than 1/3 of the drive belt 5 pulley grooves.
-Did you find severe pilling? - Go to Step 6 Go to Step 7 6 1.
-Clean the drive belt pulleys using a suitable wire brush.
-6 Reinstall the drive belt.
-Refer to Drive Belt Replacement.Did you complete the repair?
+Go to Engine Noise Diagnosis Go to Step 4 4 Inspect the drive belt(s) for damage, separation, or sections of missing ribs.
+Did you find and repair the condition?
+Go to Step 7 Go to Step 5 5 Inspect for severe pilling of more than 1/3 of the drive belt pulley grooves.
+Did you find severe pilling?
+Go to Step 6 Go to Step 7 6 Clean the drive belt pulleys using a suitable wire brush.
+Reinstall the drive belt.
+Refer to Drive Belt Replacement.
+Did you complete the repair?
 Go to Step 8 Go to Step 7